Children

 Preschool children mostly know about such things as kissing and cuddling.
 About one in five 6-year-olds knows something about more explicit sexual behaviors.

-Children need support, love and care from family, friends, school and community to foster gender development and growth into happy and healthy adults.
+Children need support, love and care from family, friends, school and community to foster development and growth into happy and healthy adults.

 The table below provides examples of preschool-aged children's general development and how they learn.
 The second column explains how this relates to their sexual development and behavior.